Starlove1/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script to print a dir my_first_directory
+move file betty from /tmp/ to /tmp/my_first_directory